stephaneVercouillieBMID/slate/source/workingVersion.html.md

 #### 4.2.1.1 Set of Supported Scope Values

-The following values for **scope** allow access to predefined sets of Identity Data:
+The following scope values are supported and allow access to predefined sets of Identity Data:

 Scope  | Data| Claim
  -- | -- | --